rust-lang/rust/CONTRIBUTING.md

 [rfc1574]: https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text

+In many cases, you don't need a full `./x.py doc`, which will build the entire stage 2 compiler.
+When updating documentation for the standard library, first try `./x.py doc --stage 0 src/libstd`.
+Results will should appear in `build/$TARGET/crate-docs`.

-In many cases, you don't need a full `./x.py doc`.
-You can use `rustdoc` directly to check small fixes.
+You can also use `rustdoc` directly to check small fixes.
 For example, `rustdoc src/doc/reference.md` will render reference to `doc/reference.html`.
 The CSS might be messed up, but you can verify that the HTML is right.

 Additionally, contributions to the [rustc-dev-guide] are always welcome.
 Contributions can be made directly at [the